 The Commission also examined the potential for some information to be of a confidential nature.
 It is critical to balance a business's justified claim of confidentiality against the value of the potentially confidential information for users.
 The most appropriate trade-off between confidentiality, transparency and value was determined.

-3.3 Summary of decision
+3.3 Summary of final rule and reasons for decision